Scholarships For Transfer Students

 |Yellow Ribbon Scholarship||Estimated award covers tuition costs – VA Eligible|

 When you apply and are admitted to Westminster College, we automatically consider you for merit-based scholarship and grant awards.
-In the fall 2015 semester, 92 percent of new transfer students received a renewable merit scholarship or grant.
+In the fall 2018 semester, 89% of new transfer students received a renewable merit scholarship or grant.
 Merit scholarships are based on a student's cumulative transfer GPA.
 Students with less than 30 earned college credit hours will be also be required to submit a high school transcript and the high school GPA may be used for determination of merit scholarship eligibility.

 Even if you do not meet the minimum merit aid requirements, there is need-based financial aid available that is awarded on an individual basis to students who have filed the FAFSA and have demonstrated financial need.